Overview

 [server]$ bundle exec rspec spec/models

-- To create a shortcut to gems in your bundle, run the following:
+- Create a shortcut to gems in your bundle:

 The executables installed into bin are scoped to the bundle, and will always work.